What Is Person-Centered Therapy?: Rogerian Therapy For Mental Health

 Although many new approaches have been developed since the 1940s, most therapists today still use elements of the Rogerian approach or rely on Rogerian therapy completely to help people find answers to the challenges they face on a day-to-day basis.

 Rogerian therapy is a type of counseling in which the therapist is non-directive but supportive, following the client’s lead over the course of each therapy session.
 The counselor's expertise is secondary to the patient's ability to solve his or her problems.
 The counselor's job is to listen to the client’s thoughts in order to understand as completely as possible, while allowing them to talk out their problems and come to conclusions.
-Client perception is at the heart of this theory: each patient should believe that their therapist is positive, empathetic,c and understanding in regard to their issues.
+Client perception is at the heart of this theory: each patient should believe that their therapist is positive, empathetic, and understanding in regard to their issues.

 In a 1957 article in the Journal Of Consulting Psychology, Rogers identified six necessary and sufficient conditions that must be present for a therapeutic personality change.
 Most are expectations of the therapist: unconditional positive regard for their client and therapist congruence are important.
 There also needs to be some level of client incongruence, where the client is feeling anxious or vulnerable.
 (Rogers, Carl.
 R.: The necessary and sufficient conditions of therapeutic personality change.)

-How does Rogerian psychotherapy work?
+How does Rogerian therapy work?

 Before Rogers developed client-centered therapy, the therapist usually directed the client as to what to think about, concentrate on, and learn.
 Person-centered therapy was a completely new way to approach treatment.
 With client-centered therapy’s emphasis on the value of the patient's resources and goals, the Rogerian therapist encouraged the client to view problems only in the light of finding solutions that would allow them to reach their goals and achieve personal growth.